 We took the familiar subway to Union Square.

 “Do you want hear about problems or successes at Jace’s Place?”

-“Both, but not just about the Emanu-el one.
-We’re not interested in opinions about other places.
+“Both, but not just about the Emanu-el.
+We’re interested in opinions about other places.
 Just tell us if we need to investigate.”

 “Why isn’t Jack saying anything,” Paul asked.

 Their eyes grew wide, thinking we were in the wild west.

 “I can speak with him through Jace.
 You guys should be able to, as well.”

 “Hi Jack,” Aaron took a shot.
 “What’s it like living with cowboys and Indians?”

 After a second, he translated Jack’s answer.

 “He said it’s not like that.
 They even have bowling and football there.”